Home / Health & Wellness Articles / Tips and Life Hacks / The Pitfalls of Perfectionism

 The Pitfalls of Perfectionism

-No matter how hard they try and how many goals they achieve, a perfectionist’s accomplishments are never quite good enough.
-They often have unreasonable and unreachable goals and visions.
-They are frantic and fearful they won’t get things done.
-They believe success and personal worth is measured by achieving goals, avoiding mistakes and receiving approval from others.
-This all-or-nothing way of thinking and their tendency to overemphasize what they could have done better can cause a vicious cycle of self-defeating thoughts and behaviors.
-Setting unrealistic goals with perfect standards can result in self-judgment and ultimately a failure to try new things in the future.
+No matter how hard they try and how many goals they achieve, a perfectionist’s accomplishments may never feel good enough.
+They believe success and personal worth is measured by achieving goals, avoiding mistakes, and receiving approval from others.
+This all-or-nothing way of thinking, and their tendency to overemphasize what they can improve on, can cause a vicious cycle of self-defeating thoughts and behaviors.

 Related Posts